To promote the education of needy students in Kenya

 - To promote girl-child education.

-- To ensure sustainability of the fund through the establishment of an endowment fund.
+- To ensure the sustainability of the fund through the establishment of an endowment fund.

 Activities of the MFEF

-- This is achieved as the students fill the application forms and also, provide their school performance report forms to the Fellowship which enables the committee to shortlist and monitor the performance of the supported students.
+- Short listing of the candidates and follow-up; This is achieved as the students fill the application forms and also, provide their school performance report forms to the Fellowship which enables the committee to shortlist and monitor the performance of the supported students.

-Volunteer management has been working towards Kitty’s growth and expansion to enable the Fellowship support as many students.
-The committee forms a fundraising committee which organizes fund raising events like Luncheons, Dinners, Walks, and Breakfast.
+- Fundraising; FSK staff together with well-wishers has been working towards Kitty’s growth and expansion to enable the Fellowship support as many students as possible.
+The fundraising committee organizes fundraising events such as Luncheons, Dinners, Walks, and Breakfast.